jaimegag/GettingAndCleaningData_CourseProject/README.md

 # Reshaping and summarizing raw data into a tidy data set
 In this project I will get data collected from accelerometers from the Samsung Galaxy S smartphone, to transform it, clean it, reshape it, summarize it, in order to generate a tidy data set which can be used for later analysis.
-The raw data is located in this URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-A full description of the data is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+The raw data is located in this [URL](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 The process to generate the tidy data set from the raw data will be performed by a single script: run_analysis.R.
 Details on how to operate with it are below.
-Along with this README.md file and the run_analysis.R script, you can find a CodeBook.md file with the description of the variables in the same GitHub location folder.
+Along with this README.md file and the run_analysis.R script you can find a CodeBook.md in the same GitHub location folder with the description of the variables.

 ## How to operate the run_analysis.R script and generate the tidy data set